 Acronyms are not uncommon in the world of computer hardware.
 CPU, GPU, RAID, SSD… the list goes on.

 Many of these acronyms have entered the common geek vocabulary.
-Most people know what a CPU is (at least they think they know) but others are more obscure.
+Most people know what a CPU is (at least they think they know), but others are more obscure.
 One example is TDP, which stands for Thermal Design Power.

-For example, a part with a 12W TDP will could potentially be cooled by a very small fan or a passive heatsink.
+For example, a part with a 12W TDP will potentially be cooled by a very small fan or a passive heatsink.
 A part with a 95W TDP, on the other hand, is going to need a substantial dedicated heatsink with a reasonably large fan (probably 80mm).